 No. Zoning, building codes, energy code, sewer requirements, and inspections all still apply — the laws remove local barriers, not the permitting process.

 Washington's 2026 ADU laws hand Puget Sound homeowners more building rights than ever — but the difference between 'allowed' and 'built' is still a real permit set and a real contractor.
+Wondering whether the new build will pay off at resale?
+See does an ADU increase home value for the honest Seattle answer.
 Book a free site evaluation with NW ADU Builders and we'll map your lot against HB 1337, HB 1345, and your city's 2026 code, then quote a fixed-price design-permit-build path.